vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 (or),

-'God (Išvara) is conjoined with Time etc.,
+'God (Iśvara) is conjoined with Time etc.,

 For He is substance,